V-Sekai/groups-engine-workspace/README.md

 # groups-workspace-fire

-Distribute a workspace that gives a quick start to the V-Sekai Groups projects.
+A workspace that gives a quick start to the V-Sekai Groups projects.